 - Counselling services (face to face and via telephone)

 The Men’s Development Network works with men on a variety of levels, including one-to-one support, counselling, behaviour change group work, parenting support, and awareness raising.

-The Male Advice Line (1800 816 588) provides advice and support for male victims of domestic violence 7 days a week.
+The Male Advice Line (1800 816 588) provides advice and support for male victims of domestic violence.

 A range of programmes are available including:

 - MEND Domestic Violence Intervention Programme

 - Counselling Programme

 Further information on these programmes is available here https://mensnetwork.ie/about/.

 Move Ireland provides domestic violence perpetrator intervention programmes.